 I’ve been working as a full-stack software engineer and user experience designer for Amazon.
 Our team operates one of Amazon’s largest data infrastructure and analytics platforms.
-Among many other Web development projects, I’ve primarily worked on the user-facing data querying and analytics tools and dashboards which allow user to access and interact with Amazon’s business critical data at TBs scale.
+Among many other Web development projects, I’ve primarily worked on the user-facing data querying and analytics tools and dashboards which allow customers to access and interact with Amazon’s business critical data at TBs scale.

 2014 - 2017

-A senior engineer on the frontend engineering team of the silicon valley’s unicorn company AppDynamics (now part of Cisco Systems), I developed many of the powerful data visualizations used by enterprise consumers.
+A senior engineer on the frontend engineering team of the silicon valley’s unicorn AppDynamics (now part of Cisco Systems), I developed many of the powerful data visualizations used by enterprise consumers.
 These data-intensive, user-friendly visualizations have been the flagship features of AppDynamic’s offerings and helped many businesses monitor and quickly troubleshoot their complex cloud-based software environments.

 2013 - 2014